nielsbaloe/vertxui/README.md

 		...
 	}

-## Clientside fluid HTML
+## Clientside fluent HTML

-You can also use fluid HTML, which is a lot shorter and more readable.
+You can also use fluent HTML, which is a lot shorter and more readable.

 		Button button = body.button("Click me").id("hello-button").onClick(evt -> clicked());
 		...